MatMasIt/notesArchive/latest/Inglese/2022/aprile/giovedì_21/11_03_00/appunti.md

 why?
 1. WWI & WWII
 After WWI english people were left astonished, disappointed, disillusioned young generation but also the people who fought the world were left shocked and suffered trauma
-"The shellshocked victims" shell explosion: bomb explosion
+"The shell-shocked victims" shell explosion: bomb explosion, psychological disorder caused by the horrors of the wars (mental breakdowns, going crazy), difficult to recover

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY3MDcxNzU1XX0=
+eyJoaXN0b3J5IjpbOTgyMTk1NzgwXX0=
 -->